frankframework/frank-manual/docs/source/gettingStarted/helloIbis.rst

 Conclusion
 ----------

 You studied a simple adapter that is included as an example within the Frank!Runner.
 It has a receiver that allows us to trigger it.
 It has a pipeline with a single pipe that outputs a fixed message.
-In the next section, :ref:`helloTestPipeline`, we will see this adapter in action and we will learn how to test pipelines.
+In the next section, :ref:`gettingStartedTestPipelines`, we will see this adapter in action and we will learn how to test pipelines.